 All Volunteers who accept an invitation to serve as an English Co-Teacher and Trainer Volunteer will participate in Peace Corps’ TEFL training program which allows them to earn a Peace Corps TEFL Certificate upon successful completion of program requirements.
 This program provides 120 hours of standardized training and practice teaching along with two years of supervised teaching experience.
 The Certificate program is validated by the Center for Applied Linguistics in Washington, DC.
 Those that earn the certificate will find it a recognized credential for teaching both in the U.S. and abroad.
 Participation in this TEFL Certificate is required for all English Co-teacher Volunteers; even those who already hold a TEFL certificate will be required to participate.

-• Master of Arts in Teaching in English, Teaching English as a foreign language (TEFL), Teachers of English to Speakers of Other Languages (TESOL), English as a Second Language (ESL), Teaching English as a Second Language (TESL), foreign language, or Applied Linguistics
+• Master of Arts in Teaching (MAT) in English, Teaching English as a foreign language (TEFL), Teachers of English to Speakers of Other Languages (TESOL), English as a Second Language (ESL), Teaching English as a Second Language (TESL), foreign language, or Applied Linguistics

-• Master of Education with graduate or undergraduate concentration in English, TEFL, TESOL, ESL, TESL, or foreign language
+• Master of Education (M.Ed.) with graduate or undergraduate concentration in English, TEFL, TESOL, ESL, TESL, or foreign language

-• Bachelor of Arts/Bachelor of Science degree in Education with concentration in English, TEFL, TESOL, ESL, TESL, or foreign language
+• Bachelor of Arts/Bachelor of Science degree in Secondary Education with concentration in English, TEFL, TESOL, ESL, TESL, or foreign language

-• Bachelor of Arts/Bachelor of Science degree in any discipline with education state certification in English, TEFL, TESOL, ESL, TESL, or foreign language
+• Bachelor of Arts/Bachelor of Science degree in any discipline with secondary education state certification in English, TEFL, TESOL, ESL, TESL, or foreign language

 Required Language Skills